jchellmuth/jchellmuth.github.io/recipes/_posts/2020-12-12-zuppa-di-zucca.md

 * This is a very thick soup.
 * Vegetable broth instead of chicken broth works as well.
 * The original recipe recommends serving with Crostini (Ciabatt bread + garlic + olive oil)
-* Variation according to original recipe (which I haven't treid yet): add 1500g cooked cnaelli beans when you add the pumpkin.
+* Variation according to original recipe (which I haven't tried yet): add 150g cooked canelli beans when you add the pumpkin.
 Reserve some whole ones to add to the final puree.

 # Preparation
 * Heat oil and butter in a large, heavy saucepan and gently fry the onion until soft.